Breed description

 The Lagotto is generally a fast and agile dog, which makes it very useful for work in hills and on uneven surfaces.
 They have a natural urge to search and are very focused on their owner.
 The Lagotto is intelligent, can be a little cautious/reserved with strangers and can be noisy.
 In the house they are calm and playful, outside they love to run and dig.
 The Lagotto is suitable for several forms of dog sports.
 They perform well in obedience, agility and flyball.

-The Lagotto has a curly coat that will become felted if not trimmed.
+The Lagotto has a curly coat that will molt if not trimmed.
 The Lagotto is brown, white or orange.
-With or without markings which are single-colored or gray.
+With or without markings which may be single coloured or mouldy.
 There are also dogs with tan markings.
-Most brown and orange dogs have a genetic greying factor and so do not stay as dark in color when they are born.
-Occasionally shorthairs and bobtails are born.
-This is the result of crossing with other breeds in the past.
+Most brown and orange dogs have a genetic ageing factor and therefore do not stay as dark in colour when they are born.
+Occasionally, shorthairs (these dogs have no moustache and beard and short hair on the legs) and puppies with shorter tails are born.
+This is the result of inbreeding from other breeds in the past.

-The beautiful coat of the Lagotto requires a lot of maintenance.
-The coat does not shed, but the undercoat must come out.
-A good brushing every month and trimming at least four times a year is really necessary.
-The hairs in the opening of the ear canal should be partially removed if they come loose to avoid problems.
-When this is taught to young puppies, it will not cause any problems in the future.
+The Lagotto's beautiful coat requires a lot of maintenance.
+The coat does not shed, but it does need regular maintenance.
+A good brushing monthly and trimming at least four times a year is really necessary.
+The hairs in the opening of the ear canal, if they become loose, should be partially removed to avoid problems.
+If this is taught to young puppies, it will not cause problems in the future.

 Depending on the speed at which the nails are growing, they should be clipped weekly, biweekly or monthly.